 - Provisional Membership

 Member Schools & Organization Benefits

-Directory of Schools – Inclusion in and access to the public, searchable list of member programs and in the printed edition.
+- Directory of Schools – Inclusion in and access to the public, searchable list of member organizations and in the downloadable eBook.

 - Job Listings – Free listing of your job openings on this web site.

-Grants to schools – Opportunity to apply for Friends Council Grants and Tuition Aid grant.
+- Grants to schools – Opportunity to apply for Friends Council Grants and Tuition Aid grants.

 - Friends Council's Online Forum - Eligibility to network and join the conversation at www.friendscouncil.net.

 - Member Logo – for display on your web site and print matter.

 - Membership Certificate for display.

 - Priority e-mail and mail notification of Friends Council workshops, events and resources.